 In 1449 the City’s trades numbered twenty five with a total of 603 people engaged in them; this was over 10% of the population which illustrates the importance of the City as craft centre at the time.
 Then as now, all apprentices who learnt their trade by servitude became Freemen of Coventry.
 This unique tradition has been retained in Coventry and we are the only Guild left in the country to admit new Freemen solely on the basis of “Admission by Servitude”.

 In those days Freemen had the right to graze their animals on the common grounds or common meadows known as Lammas Lands.
 There were also arable fields known as Michaelmas Lands which formed part of the common grounds.
 However, during the 19th Century these areas were enclosed and converted into freehold, but the Freemen of Coventry received the main share.
-To this day valuable estates are owned by them and the income from these estates is used to award pensions to Senior Freemen or provide relief for those in need.
+To this day valuable estates are owned by them and the income from these estates is used to award charity payments to Senior Freemen of pensionable age or provide relief for those Freemen in need.

 The original Guilds were formed into the very powerful “Holy Trinity Guild” but this was eventually dissolved by Henry VIII for its religious affiliations.
 The Guild was reformed in 1946 as The City of Coventry Freemen’s Guild.